f3-factory/F3com-data/databases/main.md

 );
 ```

-No `totalprice` field exists, so we can tell the framework to request from the database engine the arithmetic product of the two fields:-
+No `totalprice` field exists, so we can tell the framework to request from the database engine the arithmetic product of the two fields:

 ``` php
 $item=new DB\SQL\Mapper($db,'products');